 What I like about travelling in Europe by train is fact that many routes are very scenic, you can admire beautiful coastal (for South of France or Slovenia) or mountain landscapes (for instance Austria, Slovenia, Switzerland), an option hardly possible if you travel by plane.

 - Prague, Czech Republic

 I have started my journey in Prague, a beautiful capital of Czech Republic.
 Amazing architecture (from imperial times), heart-warming cuisine, many museums, castles and cultural events (concerts, operas, exhibitions) are making this city a perfect destination for every Culture Geek.
-See this and this post to learn about what to do in Prague and possible one day trips to explore a bit more of Czech Republic.
+See this post to learn about what to do in Prague:

 Czech Republic is a perfect country to visit for everyone who loves travelling by trains.
 This is mainly due to the fact that the ticket prices are flat and don’t change even if you buy your ticket on the day of your departure!
 The tickets are very affordable and the trains are clean and reliable.
 Connections to major Czech cities are frequent and you can conveniently check all schedules at the website of the national railways here.
 Highly recommended!